 - 4 hamburger buns, split

 - For glaze, combine the salad dressing, lime juice and chipotle pepper in a blender; cover and process until blended.
 Set aside.

-- Bake at 375° for 9-11 minutes on each side or until a meat thermometer reads 165° and juices run clear, basting occasionally with glaze.
+- Bake at 375° for 9-11 minutes on each side or until a thermometer reads 165° and juices run clear, basting occasionally with glaze.